PX4/PX4-Devguide/en/qgc/video_streaming_wifi_broadcast.md

  - Wifibroadcast uses Forward Error Correction to archive a high reliability at low bandwidth requirements.
 It is able to repair lost or corrupted packets at the receiver.

 ## Hardware modification.
 Alpha WUS051NH is a high power card and eats too much current while TX.
 If you power it from USB will reset port on most ARM boards.
 So you need to connect it to 5V BEC directly.
 You can do this two ways:

  1. Make a custom usb cable.
+[You need to cut ``+5V`` wire from USB plug and connect it to BEC](https://electronics.stackexchange.com/questions/218500/usb-charge-and-data-separate-cables)
- 2. Cut a 5V wire on PCB near usb port and wire it to BEC.
+ 2. Cut a ``+5V`` wire on PCB near usb port and wire it to BEC.
+Don't do this if doubt.
+Use custom cable instead!
     Also I suggest to add 470uF low ESR capacitor (like ESC has) between power and ground to filter voltage spikes.
+Be aware of [ground loop](https://en.wikipedia.org/wiki/Ground_loop_(electricity)) when using several ground wires.

 ## Software setup